jalho/nappmono/README.md

         npm run prepareForDeploy

-    *Removes old `build` directories from frontend and backend, builds a new one in frontend and copies it to `backend/build/`*.
+    *Removes old UI builds from frontend and backend, builds a new one in frontend and copies it to `backend/ui_prod_build/`*.

 2. Commit and push changes.
 The app is published at [nappmono.herokuapp.com](https://nappmono.herokuapp.com/).
 If there has been no traffic for 30 minutes, there will be a short delay (~ 15 seconds) until the app is accessible.